Quinn2017/Skill-Arbitrator-of-Disputes/README.md

 ## Skill-Abitrator-of-Disputes
-This skill lets Mycroft be an arbitrator between a dispute.
+This skill is still a work in progress (WIP).
+It uses a very basic random event to let Mycroft arbitrate a dispute.

 ## Description
-The skill lets Mycroft make a random judgment to decide the issue.

 ## Current state
 WIP